followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDateBox/1 Configuration/maxZoomLevel.md

 <!--/shortDescription-->

 <!--fullDescription-->
-The zoom level ascends from 'month' to 'century' ('month'->'year'->'decade'->'century').
+The zoom level ascends from "month" to "century" ("month"->"year"->"decade"->"century").

-The option makes sense only if the [pickerType](/Documentation/ApiReference/UI_Widgets/dxDateBox/Configuration/#pickerType) option is set to 'calendar'.
+The option makes sense only if the [pickerType](/Documentation/ApiReference/UI_Widgets/dxDateBox/Configuration/#pickerType) option is set to "calendar".

 #include common-ref-enum with {
     enum: "`CalendarZoomLevel`",